 In the 90’s I was involved with the early Web, I was part of a arts collective, Resonance, that provided internet and art installations in early 90’s rave clubs and created other events like doing the first rock/dance gig webcast for The Shamen, using the first Apple Quicktime cameras rather than video because of the ADSL speed!
 I created video for Derby Playhouse for use as projections and special effects in Richard III, and video sculptures that were installed in clubs like Oscillate that hosted live shows from bands on labels like Warp such as Autechre and Aphex Twin.

 My work is part of the permanent collection of the British Museum, Museum Of London and the V&A and the Center for Social and Political Graphics, Los Angeles and it has toured Asia and Africa as part of the ‘Protest’ show put on by the British Council.

 I write for cultural publications such as Eye the International Journal of Graphic Design and my publications include, as Editor, Website Graphics Now (Thames and Hudson 1999), and as Art Director,Â the Regime Change Begins At Home Playing Cards (Bookmarks 2003) which went on to sell 30,000 copies around the world in 2003/4/5.
 My work has been featured in numerous articles and publications such as Adbusters magazine (Canada), Atlas magazine (USA), Art Monthly, Blueprint, Dazed and Confused, The Economist, The Guardian, Malababa (Spain), Mute, NME and Time Out and Viewpoint magazine.

-I also make music been in a number of bands since the mid-80s, when I was involved in the independent music scene writing fanzines and playing, supporting bands like my My Bloody Valentine.
+I also make music and have been in a number of bands since the mid-80s, when I was involved in the independent music scene writing fanzines and playing, supporting bands like my My Bloody Valentine.
 Some later work from a band called Free Machine is here.
 I’m currently creating a live video/music set with new solo material.

 I am a mentor for Arts Emergency, which aims to ensure the doors of the university are kept open for those most able to benefit from, but least able to pay for education.